Deepakrathor2001/Deepakrathor2001/README.md

 ### Frameworks & Tools

 * Streamlit
+* FastAPI
 * OpenCV
 * Git
 * GitHub
+* Docker
 * Hugging Face
 * Render
 * VS Code
 * Jupyter Notebook

+---
+### Professional Experience
+*AI/ML Engineer Intern — Ved Logistics
+*Remote | Dec 2025 – Jul 2026

+* Developed an AI-powered customer support chatbot using Python, FastAPI, LangChain, RAG, vector databases, and LLM APIs to handle shipment     tracking, booking, pricing, and customer support queries.

+* Built a RAG pipeline using embeddings and semantic search to retrieve relevant information from company documentation and generate context-aware responses.

+* Integrated the chatbot with internal business and shipment-tracking APIs to provide application-specific information to users.

+* Collaborated with the engineering team on a logistics management system for customer, shipment, booking, tracking, payment, and employee operations.

+* Developed and maintained backend functionality using Python, FastAPI, SQL, REST APIs, and AI/ML technologies.

+* Gained practical experience in translating business requirements into AI-powered features, integrating APIs, debugging applications, and working within a collaborative development environment.

 ---